 Keep your feet comfortable.

 Remember, when it comes to trail runners for hiking, comfort is key.
 You must get in them and walk around.
 Most trail runner hiking shoes should be good to go out of the box with few exceptions.
-But if you’re feet aren’t happy when you try them on, they usually won’t be down the road–even after a break-in period.
-But like I said, there are some exceptions depending on the style of shoe.
+But if your feet aren’t happy when you try them on, they usually won’t be down the road–even after a break-in period.
+But as I said, some exceptions are depending on the style of shoe.

-There are variables to this when it comes to cushion.
-The HOKA ONE ONE Stinson ATR 4 trail-running shoes offer maximum cushion.
+There are variables to this when it comes to cushioning.
+The HOKA ONE ONE trail-running shoes offer maximum cushion.
 It’s going to have that squishy feel when you hike.

 Give yourself that extra grip.